Bgorelik47/HoneyDew/README.md

 # App name - Honeydew

-(This is a personal copy of my class project from my college's github organization.
-The original repository can be found here(https://github.com/paceuniversity/cs389s2022team9) )
+This is a personal copy of my class project from my college's github organization.
+The original repository can be found here: https://github.com/paceuniversity/cs389s2022team9

 ## Team